-In 2017, the number of stations with forecasted demand exceeding the threshold remained at one as system peak load in 2017 was consistent with the previous year.
-The total number of transformer stations operated by Toronto Hydro also remained consistent.
-The declining trend for the past five-year period demonstrates Toronto Hydro's effective management of stations capacity and load transfers.
+In 2018, the number of stations with forecasted demand exceeding the threshold increased by one station compared to the previous year for a total of 2 stations.
+The total number of transformer stations operated by Toronto Hydro remained consistent in 2018.
+The increasing trend reflects a forecasted need for load relief in Toronto's downtown core, required beyond the forecasted relief provided by Copeland TS Phase I.